RHS Growing Guides

 Plant Care

-Aubergine plants benefit from regular attention, including watering, misting and feeding, to produce a successful crop.
+Aubergine plants need some regular attention to produce a successful crop.
 Some plants develop small spines on the stems, so take care when tending them.

 Watering

-Water aubergine plants generously and consistently throughout the growing season.
-Plants in containers are particularly susceptible to drying out and may need watering at least once a day in hot weather.
-An automated drip irrigation system may be useful to ensure consistent watering.
+Aubergine plants need a steady supply of moisture to grow and crop well.
+Plants in containers are particularly susceptible to drying out and may need watering daily in hot weather.
+An automated drip irrigation system can be useful to ensure consistent watering.

-Also, mist the leaves regularly (ideally twice daily) with tepid water to discourage red spider mites and improve fruiting.
-Or, on hot days, damp down the greenhouse in the morning by pouring a full watering can over the paved floor, so it evaporates during the day, raising the humidity.
+In addition, mist the leaves regularly (ideally twice daily) with tepid water to discourage red spider mites and improve fruiting.
+Or, on hot days, damp down the greenhouse in the morning so the water evaporates during the day, raising the humidity.

 Mulching

-Apply a thick layer of mulch, such as well-rotted manure or garden compost, around aubergine plants to help hold moisture in the soil and deter weeds.
+After planting, apply a thick layer of mulch, such as garden compost or well-rotted manure, around aubergine plants growing in the ground or a greenhouse border.
+This helps to hold moisture in the soil and deter weeds.

 Feeding